-Strong baby names
+Strong names

 Ajax mythic hero of immense strength in the Trojan War; etymology uncertain